“Our bills are half of what they used to be”

 “Before we had the battery our bills were two or three hundred dollars every two months, and now they’re under a hundred dollars.
 The most recent one’s about $65.”

-When Sue installed a solar battery at her outer Melbourne home 12 months ago, she knew she would see savings on her energy costs, but she has been surprised at the amount her bills have reduced.
+When Sue installed a solar battery at her outer Melbourne home, she knew she would see savings on her energy costs, but 12 month later, she was surprised how much her bills have reduced.

-Sue decided to install the solar battery after having solar panels for the past eight years.
+Sue decided to install the solar battery after having solar panels for eight years.

-“We’ve certainly saved a lot of money over the years in installing them at that time.”
+“We’ve certainly saved a lot of money over the years in installing [panels].”

-“I had been thinking about it for a while and had been concerned about the cost of the battery though, and whether we’d really get our money’s worth out of it in terms of savings.”
+“I had been thinking about [getting a battery] for a while and had been concerned about the cost, and whether we’d really get our money’s worth out of it in terms of savings.”

 Having a solar battery means Sue can capture the excess energy her solar PV system generates.